 Undergraduate entry requirements

-Students with the following qualifications will be considered for direct entry to Queen's University Belfast's undergraduate Bachelor degree programmes:
+The following qualifications will be considered for direct entry to our undergraduate programmes:

-- Applicants who have completed the West African Examinations Council (WAEC) or the Nigerian Examinations Council (NECO) Senior School Certificate are required to complete a Foundation Programme or A Levels before entering the first year of a three-year undergraduate degree.
+- West African Examinations Council (WAEC) or the Nigerian Examinations Council (NECO) Senior School Certificate plus successful completion of a recognised Foundation programme with good grades.